 Can the test be repeated?

 The test may be repeated, but there is a mandatory six-week waiting period between testing sessions (there are no exceptions to this restriction).

 How much time should I allow to take the test?

 Taking the test should require anywhere from 15 to 20 minutes, depending on how you perform (the test is much shorter for beginners than for intermediate learners).

 What if I'm not happy about my language placement?

-Students must take the University course at the level they placed into.
-Students may retake the placement exam after six weeks if they want a better score (higher class level); but students cannot place lower than their original score.
-If you feel that your test score does not accurately reflect your language ability, see an advisor in the World Languages and Literatures Department.
+Students must take the University course at the level that the department places them into.
+If you feel that your test score does not accurately reflect your language ability, email an undergraduate Spanish advisor in the Department of World Languages and Literatures.